O'Hare International Airport: Terminals

-Terminals 1–3 are interconnected airside via a walkway.
-Terminal 5 is separated from the other terminals by a set of taxiways that cross over the airport's access road, requiring most passengers to exit security, ride a shuttle bus or take the Airport Transit System and then re–clear security.
-An additional shuttle bus provides an airside connection from Terminals 1 and 3 to Terminal 5, operating every 15 minutes from 11:30 am to 9:30 pm.
+Terminals 1–3 are connected airside via a walkway.
+Terminal 5 is separated from the others by taxiways and does not have a walkway between it and Terminals 1–3; passengers transferring between Terminal 5 and the others can only do so landside via a shuttle bus or the Airport Transit System, requiring rescreening at security, or via an airside shuttle bus that runs between Terminal 5 and Terminals 1 and 3 every 15 minutes from 11:30 am to 9:30 pm.

 Runways

 O'Hare has two sets of parallel runways, one on either side of the terminal complex.
-Each airfield has three parallel east–west runways (9L/27R, 9C/27C, and 9R/27L on the north side; 10L/28R, 10C/28C, and 10R/28L on the south side) and a crosswind runway oriented northeast–southwest (4R/22L on the north, 4L/22R on the south).
+Each airfield has three parallel east–west runways (9L/27R, 9C/27C, and 9R/27L on the north side; 10L/28R, 10C/28C, and 10R/28L on the south side) and a crosswind runway oriented northeast–southwest (4L/22R on the north, 4R/22L on the south).
 The north crosswind runway, 4L/22R, sees limited usage due to intersecting 9R/27L and 9C/27C; however, runway 22L is often used for takeoffs during what is called "west flow" on the main runways.
 The airfield is managed by three FAA air traffic control towers.
 O'Hare has a voluntary nighttime (22:00–07:00) noise abatement program.

+In 2015, runway 32R/14L was permanently closed after 72 years of service, in favor of the new runway 10R/28L.
+In 2019, runway 32L/14R was also closed.

 Currently, O'Hare has the most runways of any civilian airport in the world, totaling eight.